versehe/Python_Notebook/README.md

 Now, let's learn something together.

 The basic syntax you should know:
- 	\nPython Notebook - Cookbook for Basic Functions.ipynb
+ 	/nPython Notebook - Cookbook for Basic Functions.ipynb